-These Extended Content Standards are not intended to be the curriculum, nor do they indicate the whole of a curriculum which will be written by a local public-school unit (LEA) or school.
-The extended content standards for this course have been developed to serve as the framework which will guide each LEA in the development of the curriculum for the third-grade course, Our Community and State.
-The extended content standards of this course are conceptual in nature and have been organized around five disciplinary strands and a skill strand designed to promote inquiry.
-Every student following the North Carolina Extended Content Standards for Social Studies will engage in rigorous academic courses inclusive of multiple ideas, viewpoints, and perspectives that prepare them with the knowledge, understanding, and skills needed to productively live and engage in a multicultural and globally competitive society.
+These standards and objectives are not intended to be the curriculum, nor do they indicate the whole of a curriculum which will be written by a local public-school unit (LEA) or school.
+The standards for this course have been developed to serve as the framework which will guide each LEA in the development of the curriculum for the third grade course, Our Community and State.
+The standards of this course are conceptual in nature and have been organized around five disciplinary strands and a skill strand designed to promote inquiry.
+Every student following the North Carolina Standard Course of Study for Social Studies will engage in rigorous academic courses inclusive of multiple ideas, viewpoints, and perspectives that prepare them with the knowledge, understanding, and skills needed to productively live and engage in a multicultural and globally competitive society.